StanilDimitrov/MoviesAPI/README.md

 ### Project Purpose

-Simple web api application which allows creating, reading, updating and deleting of movies.
+Simple web API application which provides CRUD operations for creating, reading, updating and deleting of movies.

 #### Endpoints